sourabhsinha396/Django-TimeLapse/README.md

-# An Ecommerce website made with Django ❤️
+# An Time-Tracker app made with Django ❤️

 ![Timelapse Demo](ProDemo.gif)